Skip to content

 GreenStreets-MaintainingStreets

 This is another area where having everyone at the table is best.
-Find ways to engage the team in maintenance discussions to explore questions such as: For bulb out and traffic islands, can we plow around it?
+Find ways to engage the team in maintenance discussions to explore questions such as: For curb extensions or traffic islands, can we plow around it?
 Can we sweep it?
 Do we have the recommended sweepers for porous sidewalks and bike paths?
 How about porous pavement?
 Even better, can our maintenance shop maintain those sweepers?
-(Note that fleet may be needed at the table for this one.)
+(Note that fleet managers may be needed at the table for this one.)
 It is also important to determine how crews will know what the best practice is and how often to maintain it.
 Finally, it is crucial to identify who will maintain each type of practice.

 Proactive Community Engagement